NeuroSTA/NeuroSTA/research.md

 </div>

 ---
 ## Research Areas

-We combine language, speech, and neuroimaging to study:

 1. **Speech and Language Networks**
    Using NLP and acoustic analysis to extract linguistic features from natural speech.

 2. **Structural and Functional Connectivity**
-   Based on MRI and DTI data processed with tools like *CATO* and *FSL*.
+   Based on MRI data processed with tools like *CATO* and *FSL*.

 3. **Transdiagnostic Mechanisms**
    Exploring neural and linguistic markers across affective and psychotic disorders.

+---

+## Methods:
+- Feature extraction pipelines for natural speech (acoustic + linguistic)
+- Cross-modal fusion models integrating neuroimaging and language metrics
+- Machine learning and deep-learning approaches for classification and prediction
+- Network neuroscience models to study large-scale brain connectivity

+---